-Up to now we have assumed that our input data are sorted according to the Arabic lemma, obeying the standard Arabic collating sequence.
-In the long run this will not remain so and we shall have to re-sort.
-Now we exploit the fact that any Operating System known to us provides a sorting routine that can sort the lines of a text file according to the standard ASCII collating sequence, and we transform our input file into another one that when sorted mechanically will contain the entries in the required sequence.
-There is another TEX macro program that interprets the same data in a different way: instead of producing formatted output, it will read the data one complete entry at a time, filter out the lemma, and compute an alphabetic sorting key from its internal Arabic representation that is available within ArabTEX.
-Now we copy the entry to an output file and prepend to every line a new tag of the form '\key {the key};' and this new file can be processed by the standard sorting routine.
-The additional tag will not interfere with the printing process if in that context we define its meaning as producing no output at all.
-Thus we can use our sorted file as a new version of our input data, and whenever sufficiently many new data have been added, we reprocess the file, compute keys for the new entries, keep the already existing ones, and re-sort again.
+Up to now we have assumed that our input data are sorted according to the Arabic lemma, obeying the standard Arabic collating sequence (on the basic glyphs only, without respect to vowel indicators and other diacritical marks).
+In the long run this will not remain true as a consequence of editing and introduction of new entries, and we shall have to re-sort the data from time to time.
+We cannot expect that a sorting routine obeying the Arabic collating sequence, and understanding our input notation is available, and therefore we exploit the fact that any Operating System known to us provides a sorting routine that can at least sort the lines of a text file according to the standard ASCII collating sequence; and we transform our input file into another one that, when sorted mechanically, will contain the entries in the required order.

+It was not too difficult, even though nontrivial, to write another TEX macro program that interprets the same data in a different way: instead of producing formatted output, it will read the data one complete entry at a time, filter out the Arabic lemma, and compute an alphanumeric sorting key from its internal Arabic glyph representation that is available within ArabTEX.
+Now we copy the entry to an output file and prepend to every line a new tag of the form '\key {the key}'; and this new file can now be processed by the standard sorting routine.
+The additional tag will not interfere with the printing process if we define its meaning as to produce no output at all.
+Thus we can use our sorted file as a new version of our input data, and whenever sufficiently many new entries have been added, we can reprocess the file, compute sorting keys for the new entries, keep the already existing ones, and re-sort again.